mimiyin/sense-me-move-me/README.md

 - Understanding pathways emotionally + computationally.
 - 100 ways to interact with a path.
 - Drawing with body parts.
-- Computational techniques for more expressive drawing.
+- Computational techniques for expressive drawing.
 - Hello Kinect skeleton!

 ## Weeks 5-7: Reinventing The Human Form with Shapes and Textures
-- Abstracting the human form into lines and shapes.
+- Off-kilter and Out of Proportion: Abstracting the human form into lines and shapes.
 References in modern painting and sculpture.
 - Distorting the human form.
 - [Human Tetris](https://www.youtube.com/watch?v=EAP03tnG9WE)
 - Hello CV blobs and contours!